Rct567/DomQuery/README.md

 $ composer require rct567/dom-query
 ```

-Note: DomQuery can also be used a a standalone class (no external dependencies).
+Note: DomQuery can also be used as a standalone class (no external dependencies).
 The class itself can be found in `src\Rct567\DomQuery\DomQuery.php`.

 ## Basic Usage